Skip to content

 Payroll and tax administration means handling employee compensation and making sure payroll taxes are accurately calculated, withheld, reported, and paid to the government.

-PEOs make sure that employees’ working hours, overtime, and tip calculations are handled accurately and that mistakes about payroll issues or employee job dissatisfaction are fixed.
-PEOs also manage all aspects of payroll tax compliance, such as calculating federal, state, and local tax withholdings, filing payroll tax returns, and paying taxes to avoid errors or costly fines for restaurants.
+PEOs handle employee hours, overtime, and tip calculations accurately and fix payroll errors before they become disputes.
+They manage all payroll tax compliance - calculating federal, state, and local withholdings, filing payroll tax returns, and paying taxes - to avoid costly fines for restaurants.

 Training and development

-Training and development are programs and activities that help employees in an organization improve their skills, expertise, and performance on the job.
+Training and development are programs and activities that help employees improve their skills, expertise, and on-the-job performance.

-PEOs also offer customized training programs for the restaurant industry, such as machine training, food hygiene, food information, and customer handling.
-The training programs have well-structured modules, such as company culture policies, food safety and sanitation, and POS (Point of Sale), through which new hires learn fast.
+PEOs offer training programs built for the restaurant industry - machine training, food hygiene, food information, and customer handling.
+Structured onboarding modules cover company culture, food safety and sanitation, and POS (Point of Sale) systems so new hires get up to speed quickly.

-PEOs provide a continuous growth for restaurants through leadership workshops, compliance refresher courses, and hygiene training courses that help employees to develop and stay up to date with industry requirements.
+Ongoing growth comes through leadership workshops, compliance refresher courses, and hygiene training that help employees stay current with industry requirements.

 Employee retention and engagement

-Employee retention means retaining employees by offering them rewards, a positive work environment, and good working conditions.
+Employee retention means keeping employees through rewards, a positive work environment, and good working conditions.
 Employee engagement means employee enthusiasm and dedication to their company and its goals.

 Improved employer branding

-Improved employer branding means promoting a company’s reputation as an ideal place of work to both current and potential employees with the company’s values, culture, and overall employee experience.
+Improved employer branding means promoting a company's reputation as a good place to work, based on its values, culture, and overall employee experience.

-A PEO helps in building a strong employer brand image, based on employee benefits, recognition, and development opportunities, to attract candidates who fit their brand’s culture and values.
-PEO-supported restaurants have low turnover rates and increased employee satisfaction, which also increases their value to job seekers in a competitive labor market.
+A PEO helps build a strong employer brand through employee benefits, recognition, and development opportunities, attracting candidates who fit the restaurant's culture.
+PEO-supported restaurants tend to have lower turnover and higher employee satisfaction, which increases their appeal to job seekers in a competitive labor market.

-PEO offers compensation packages and improved workplace policies to restaurants, which is helpful for their branding and attracts qualified candidates who appreciate a stable and encouraging work environment.
+Compensation packages and improved workplace policies also help restaurants attract qualified candidates who value a stable work environment.

 Unemployment claims management

-Unemployment claims management means managing and responding to claims made by former workers looking for unemployment benefits, such as health insurance assistance, and training and job placement services.
+Unemployment claims management means handling and responding to claims made by former workers seeking unemployment benefits, such as health insurance assistance and job placement services.

-PEO serves as a co-employer, so it protects the restaurant from being held solely responsible for benefit payments, as both parties share responsibility for unemployment claims.
-PEOs handle every step of the claims process, from filing to hearing representation, reducing administrative effort and making timely and accurate submissions.
+Because the PEO acts as a co-employer, both parties share responsibility for unemployment claims - protecting the restaurant from being held solely liable.
+PEOs handle every step of the claims process, from filing to hearing representation, reducing administrative effort and improving accuracy.

-PEOs estimate claim costs and are aware of unemployment trends, so they take active measures, like assessing layoff procedures to reduce claims and maintain low state unemployment tax rates.
+PEOs estimate claim costs, monitor unemployment trends, and take active steps - like reviewing layoff procedures - to reduce claims and maintain low state unemployment tax rates.
+They also keep accurate employment records, which helps contest false claims and avoid paying unnecessary benefits.

 Does partnering with a PEO mean losing control of my employees?